openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 ### ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Built-with-web-big.png)SUSE Studio

+â€œ

 [SUSE Studio: Upgrade your older appliances to openSUSE 11.4](http://blog.susestudio.com/2011/03/upgrade-your-older-appliances-to.html)

 Since [rolling
           out openSUSE 11.4 support](http://blog.susestudio.com/2011/03/opensuse-114-support.html) last week we have been flooded by questions how to upgrade older openSUSE appliances to 11.4.
-Today we have an answer ” we enabled the 11.4 upgrade.
+Today we have an answer â€” we enabled the 11.4 upgrade.

 Just open your old 11.3 (or even 11.1 or 11.2) appliance, go to the Start tab and click
-        on the Upgrade button in the bar at the top.
+        on the â€œUpgradeâ€ button in the bar at the top.

 ![](https://lh6.googleusercontent.com/-Ryt4lL8lzzw/TYC41WIUnSI/AAAAAAAACbs/D5rGgW2xxXs/s400/upgrade-bar.png)

-After that, we'll perform the magic ” upgrading your appliance to 11.4!
+After that, we'll perform the magic â€” upgrading your appliance to 11.4!

-What exactly magic means here?
+What exactly â€œmagicâ€ means here?
 We try to change repositories to their 11.4 equivalents
         and sometimes add or remove few packages to ensure everything works smoothly.
 You can see what exactly was done in the log accessible from the bar at the bottom of the Start tab.